mcneel/developer.rhino3d.com/content/en/guides/grasshopper/your-first-component-mac/index.md

 ![Solution Anatomy](/images/your-first-component-mac-02.png)

-4. Adding the component to the canvas will perform no action
+4. Adding the component to the canvas will run the component and output some interesting geometry in the Rhino Viewport

 ![Solution Anatomy](/images/your-first-component-mac-03.png)

-5. _Quit_ Rhinoceros.
-This stops the session.
-Go back to _Visual Studio Code_.
-Let's take a look at the Plugin Anatomy.
+5. Press Stop Debugging _(⇧ F5)_ , in Visual Studio Code, signified by the Red Square in the debug toolbar.
+This stops the debugging session.
+Now let's n take a look at the Plugin Anatomy.

 ### Component Anatomy